texfaq/texfaq.github.io/FAQ-whatTeX.md

 program nowadays, yet it has lasted better than most, and has been ported to many different computer architectures and operating systems&nbsp;&mdash; the sorts of attributes that much modern programming practice aims for.
-The processed 'readable' source of TeX the program may be found in the
+The processed ''readable'' source of TeX the program may be found in the
   [TDS structured](./FAQ-tds.html) version of the distribution.